Privatehive/gcp-hosted-github-runner/README.md

 #### 3. Provide PAT

 * For an **Enterprise**: Create a [Personal access token (PAT classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with the "manage_runners:enterprise" scope.
-* For an **Organization**: Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Organization Read/Write permission "Self-hosted runners".
+* For an **Organization**: Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the **Organization** Read/Write permission "Self-hosted runners".
-* For **Repositories**: Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Repository permissions Read/Write "Administration".
+* For **Repositories**: Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the **Repository** permissions Read/Write "Administration".

 This PAT is needed to automatically create a [Enterprise](https://docs.github.com/en/enterprise-cloud@latest/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-enterprise), [Organization](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-organization), [Repository](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-a-repository) jit-config for each ephemeral runner to join the Repository or the runner group of an Enterprise/Organization.
 Then open the [Secret Manager](https://console.cloud.google.com/security/secret-manager) in the Google Cloud Console and add a new Version to the already existing secret "github-pat-token".
 Paste the PAT into the Secret value field and click "ADD NEW VERSION".

 > [!TIP]
 > Currently it is only possible to provide **one** PAT to the secret.
-That's why you can't combine an Enterprise with an Organization/Repository.
-The Enterprise needs a PAT classic; The Organization/Repository needs a Fine-grained PAT.
+That's why you can't combine an Enterprise with an Organization or Repository.

 That's it 👍